bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/multi-user-editing.md

   * https://readthedocs.org/projects/qgis-versioning/downloads/pdf/latest/

-See our documentation on plugins for more information: https://github.com/bcgov/gis-pantry/blob/master/docs/getting-started-with-QGIS/doc/plugins.md
+See our documentation on plugins for more information too: https://github.com/bcgov/gis-pantry/blob/master/docs/getting-started-with-QGIS/doc/plugins.md

 ## Installing the Versioning Plugin
 How to load the Versioining Plugin into QGIS: